- 1.1 Care home policies on oral health and providing residents with support to access dental services

 This recommendation is for health and wellbeing boards.

 1.5.1 Ensure local oral health services address the identified needs of people in care homes, including their need for treatment.
 Identify gaps in provision.
-(See recommendation 1 in NICE's guideline on oral health: approaches for local authorities and their partners to improve the oral health of their communities.)
+(See recommendation 1 in NICE's guideline on oral health: local authorities and partners.)
 This includes:

 general dental practices